mgregson-vldb/schools_BI/README.md

 host    replication     all             ::1/128                 trust
 ```
 Now save pg_hba.conf and restart your machine.
 A restart is essential to restart the database with the new settings

+## Note

+Date ranges for endpoints are currently hardcoded within each params file and will need to be changed if needed with date format YYYY-MM-DD